mahboi/zelda3-flatpak/README.md

 This pulls the version you just built and installed as a user and puts it into a bundle that you can transfer (maybe kinda, not super sure on that).

+To install from bundle:

+    $ flatpak install --user org.lukeusher.Zelda3.flatpak

+Note that installing as a user is required for reasons that are flatpak arcana.

 ## TODO

  - [ ] Add .desktop file and icon